 Employability as in "rapidly Increase the employment rate of the Atikamekw"; entrepreneurship as in "support those who wish to create an SME; funding as in "Increase access to financing";

 Business Networks as in "create synergies between the Council, the Atikamekw, the communities and their external partners".
 Atikamekw Industries as in "Identify and develop compliant activities to the values and the culture of the Atikamekw..

 The economic and social development mission of the Atikamekw Council is to coordinate local economic development projects and to organize a dynamic and efficient entrepreneurial ecosystem.

 Its vision is to promote the Atikamekw economy by applying specific principles in order to protect its territory, to insure its prosperity and to preserve the sustainability of its traditions.

 Nowadays, the Atikamekw concentrate their efforts on their economic development and on respecting and maintaining their traditions and their environment.

 A Conseil where services such as education, social and technical services, language, culture, economic development and document management are provided in their Manawan, Obedjwan and Wemotaci communities.

 They also created Mamo Ateskewin, an association that brings together the hunters, fishermen, trappers and gatherers of their communities.
-And, they created the Atikamekw Sipi also called the Conseil de la nation Atikamekw.
-The mission of the Atikamekw Sipi is to represent the Atikamekw and to promote their rights and their interests.
+And, they created the Atikamekw Sipi also called the Conseil de la nation Atikamekw and their mission is to represent the Atikamekw and promote their rights and their interests.